 - Add brussels sprouts to a large bowl.
 Drizzle with olive oil, then add garlic powder, salt, pepper, and parmesan cheese.
 Toss until evenly coated.
 Pour brussels sprouts onto prepared baking sheet and spread into a single layer.
 It's okay if some leaves fall off, they can be roasted as well.

-- Roast brussels sprouts in the oven for 18-22 minutes, or until brussels sprouts are browned to your liking (this will depend on the size and shape of your brussels sprouts.
+- Roast brussels sprouts in the oven for about 20-25 minutes, or until brussels sprouts are browned to your liking and fork tender (this depends entirely on the size and shape of your brussels sprouts).

 - Remove from oven and serve warm.
 Optionally, sprinkle more parmesan cheese on top before serving.